 If you are more comfortable in English, then we also have good news for you!
 The Swiss are taught to be multilingual from an early age, and most of them are fluent in English.
 Not only can you pick programs in different languages from prestigious Swiss universities, if you ever get lost on your trek in the Alps, don’t worry - chances are someone will be able to help you out in a language you understand.

-If the amazing nature and the fact that language is not a problem has put Switzerland on your study destination list, make sure to check out the admission requirements so you can properly prepare.
+If the fantastic nature and the fact that language is not a problem has put Switzerland on your study destination list, make sure to check out the admission requirements so you can adequately prepare.

 Study in Switzerland is a comprehensive resource on studying in Switzerland.
 It aims to give prospecting and current international students an insight in studying, the cost of living, and the eventual challenges they might face.
 The advice, tips, and resources will make your studying in Switzerland unforgettable and the process easy.